wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/4-technical-requirements.md

-In this unit, you'll learn what the technical requirements for creating a Microsoft Teams app you can monetize.
+In this unit, you'll learn the technical requirements for creating a Microsoft Teams app you can monetize.

 There are five steps in order for you to monetize your Microsoft Teams app.